Turkish occupation of northern Syria: Idlib offensive

 A cross-border military operation began on 27 February 2020 by the Turkish Armed Forces (TSK) against the Syrian Armed Forces and allied militias in the Idlib Governorate of northwestern Syria in response to the Balyun airstrikes which lead to the deaths of 34 Turkish military servicemen.
 Turkish Defense Minister Hulusi Akar said that the purpose of the operation had been within the framework of the Astana talks, to ensure a ceasefire agreement in the Second Northern Syria Buffer Zone and to prevent migration from Idlib towards the Turkish border.
 On 5 March, Turkey and Russia signed a ceasefire agreement in Moscow.

 Possible fourth offensive

-In May 2022 Turkish and opposition Syrian officials said that Turkey's Armed Forces and the Syrian National Army are planning a new operation against the SDF, composed mostly of the YPG/YPJ.
+In May 2022, Turkish and opposition Syrian officials said that Turkey's Armed Forces and the Syrian National Army are planning a new operation against the SDF, composed mostly of the YPG/YPJ.
 The new operation is set to resume efforts to create 30-kilometer (18.6-mile) wide "safe zones" along Turkey's border with Syria, President Erdoğan said in a statement.
 The operation aims at the Tal Rifaat and Manbij regions west of the Euphrates and other areas further east.
 Meanwhile, Ankara is in talks with Moscow over the operation.
-President Erdoğan reiterated his determination for the operation on August 8th, 2022.
+President Erdoğan reiterated his determination for the operation on 8 August 2022.

+Turkish offensive in 2024–2025

+Turkey and the Turkish-backed Syrian National Army (SNA) launched an offensive against the Kurdish-led Syrian Democratic Forces (SDF) amid the fall of the Assad regime.
+Beginning on 30 November 2024 with Operation Dawn of Freedom, the offensive aims to expand Turkish-controlled territory.
+Major battles include the 2024 Manbij offensive and the 2024 Kobani clashes, with ongoing fighting into 2025.